MingruiLiu-ML-Lab/Accelerated-Bilevel-Optimization-Unbounded-Smoothness/auc_maximization/README.md

 ```
     python main.py --methods [algorithm]
 ```
-where the argument 'algorithm'  can  be chosen from [accbo, bo-rep, saba, ma-soba, stocbio, sustain, ttsa, vrbo].
+where the argument `algorithm`  can  be chosen from [accbo, bo-rep, saba, ma-soba, stocbio, sustain, ttsa, vrbo].